Skip to main content

 TIME AND MATERIALS SERVICE BY HOURS OR DAYS

 The service itself does not generate any revenue.
-However, if we were to log hours/days and book people for the service in Resourcing, we would start seeing recognized revenue in the reports (e.g. Financial items data source report shown below).
+When you log and approve hours or days and book people for the service in the Resource Planner, recognized revenue appears in reports (e.g. the Financial Items report).

-Note that we cannot track expenses against service set up this way, as its unit has not been defined as "Piece" but "Hour".
+πŸ“Œ Note that you cannot track expenses against a service set up this way, as its unit is Hour or Day, not Piece.

 TIME AND MATERIALS SERVICE BY PIECE

-The service itself does not generate any revenue, and no time entries and bookings can be made for it.
+The service itself does not generate any revenue, and no time entries or bookings can be made for it.

-However, each expense tracked against this service generates revenue.
-Note that the expense needs to be approved (if expense approvals are toggled on) before it's recognized as revenue.
+Each expense tracked against this service generates revenue.
+The expense needs to be approved (if expense approvals are enabled) before it's recognized as revenue.

 Fixed Services

-There are two options for recognizing revenue with fixed billing, set in Settings > Revenue recognition:
+There are two org-level options for recognizing revenue with fixed billing, set in Settings > Revenue recognition:

-The unit of work defines what can be tracked and recognized:
+The tracking unit defines what can be tracked and what triggers revenue transfer:

 Examples (click here)